corsearch/clickhouse-rb/README.md

 ### Connecting to a cluster

 To connect to a cluster you only need to specify the URLs of the cluster servers in `:urls` of the configuration and that is it!
-The API of using Clickhouse stays the same.
+The API of using `clickhouse-rb` stays the same.

 ```ruby
 Clickhouse.establish_connection urls: %w(http://192.168.99.100:32809 http://192.168.99.100:32812 http://192.168.99.100:32815)